Anglers should start fishing - day ticket fees will be collected on the bank

 Banana Pool has 10 purpose-built pegs but again anglers are allowed to fish wherever they want from the grass banks which surround the water.

 |Visit Alcott Farm B and B on the Net

 Alcott Farm has a comprehensive website with information and photographs on all aspects of the venue from the history of the site through the fishing available.
 The site can be found at www.alcottfarm.co.uk.

 How to get there...

 Alcott Farm Fishery is a short drive from Junction 3 of the M42 motorway.
 On leaving the motorway take the A435 towards Birmingham and immediately after the Esso garage take the slip road to the left.
 At the T-junction turn left into Watery Lane and turn left again at the next cross roads into Weatheroak Hill.

 Turn left again opposite the Coach and Horses pub into Icknield Street (signed Beoley Narrow Road) and the entrance to Alcott Farm will be found about half a mile on the right shortly after you pass the entrance to the two pools.
 Drive up the long post-and-rail drive to the farmhouse.

-Please note that Alcott Farm is south of the red circle on the Multimap link between the circle and the M42 motorway.
+Please note that Alcott Farm is south of the red pointer on the map link.

 Go back to Fisheries homepage